epics-base/pvaClientCPP/README.md

     make

-If RELEASE.local does not exists the look at <b>configure/RELEASE</b>
+If RELEASE.local does not exist then look at <b>configure/RELEASE</b>
 for directions for how to build.

 Examples